 Instead of admiration, they complained that these ‘old buildings’ have no roof.
 To invoke some interest for the roofless temple, I told them that people were bringing all kind of things to the gods to please them.
 We played a game: If you were God, what would please you?
 We found out that some chocolate and a few gummy bears would be enough to please these little gods who would then allow people to live in peace and prosperity.

 The children showed much more enthusiasm when they saw the goats a few feet away from the temple.
 These are not ordinary goats.
 They have ancient blood, ancient origins.
 Girgenti goats are the only endemic animal in the area.

 On the entrance wall was written, ’Why don’t you adopt a goat?’
 Yes, it would be great to have a goat at home.
 We could rent goats to all our neighbors to cut their lawn instead of using a lawnmower, and therefore we would have both goats and money.
 The children expressed a desire to have a pet goat.
-Unfortunately, there was no place for the goat in our small car.
+We had to explain to them that there was no place for the goat in our small car.
 We’ll have to come back with a trailer next time.

 We spent only 2 hours in the valley because it was about to rain and as we know, the temple has no roof.
 But we could tell it was worth a long walk.
 There is also a place to stop, eat and drink along the route or to just enjoy the amazing and relaxing view while the children climbed the olive trees and ruins protected by UNESCO �

 Must see: Scala dei Turchi